gavrielSorek/FlightSimulatorController/README.md

 After lanuch our app:
-* please note that you must to be at the same netwotk with your flightGear server to conrtorl the simulator or you can set a public IP that can be accessible from every network.
+* please note that you must to be at the same network with your FlightGear server to control the simulator or you can set a public IP that can be accessible from every network
 1)	insert your server FlightGear simulator local IPV4 address
 2)	insert port 6400
 3) press connect